P-Marcin/cheat-sheet/docs/java/spring/README.md

 ### :bell: Spring WebClient

 Spring WebClient is **reactive** web client.
 By default, uses **Reactor Netty** - a **non-blocking** HTTP Client library.

+## :pushpin: Testing

+* Unit Tests - designed to test specific sections of code.
+Ideal coverage is **70-80%**.
+* Integration Tests - designed to test behaviors between objects and parts of the overall system.
+They can include the Spring Context, database and message brokers.
+* Functional Tests - testing the running application.

+Spring MVC Controllers are tricky to test property.
+They have a high degree of integration with Spring MVC framework.
+JUnit tests are not sufficient to test the framework interaction.

+Spring Mock MVC is a testing environment for the testing of Spring MVC Controllers:
+* Provides mocks of the Servlet runtime environment (simulates the execution of controller as if it was running under Spring with Tomcat)
+* Can be run with (Integration Test) or without (true Unit Test) Spring Context

+Spring Boot supports a concept of :star: **Test Splices** :star: which bring up a targeted segment of the auto-configured Spring Boot environment:
+* e.g. just the Database components or just the Web components
+* user defined Spring beans typically are not initialized

+:star: **@WebMvcTest** :star: is a Spring Boot test splice which creates a MockMVC enrionment for the controller under a test.
+Dependencies of it are not included and need to be added to the Spring Context in the test environment.